 revert-update tool are run

 as well.
-You might need to perform one or more of the following tasks, depending on your
+You may need to perform one or more of the following tasks, depending on your

 installation and configuration:

-might need to be rebuilt.
-Older versions of the server use an incompatible format
+may need to be rebuilt.
+Older versions of the server use an incompatible format for

 previous format, delete these indexes and re-run the update.
 After the update is